nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0

-NCSDK-7982: partition manager: Incorrect partition size linkage from name conflict Partition manager will incorrectly link a partition's size to the size of its container if the container partition's name matches its child image's name in ``CMakeLists.txt``.
+NCSDK-7982: partition manager: Incorrect partition size linkage from name conflict Partition manager will incorrectly link a partition's size to the size of its container if the container partition's name matches its child image's name in :file:`CMakeLists.txt`.
   This can cause the inappropriately-sized partition to overwrite another partition beyond its intended boundary.

   **Workaround:** Rename the container partitions in the ``pm.yml`` and ``pm_static.yml`` files to something that does not match the child images' names, and rename the child images' main image partition to its name in ``CMakeLists.txt``.